MarcusKlaus/CalculateEpsilon/README.md

 # CalculateEpsilon
-R code to calculate turbulent kinetic energy dissipation (epsilon) in running waters using Acoustic Doppler Velocimetry Example data data ("ADV_ExampleFile") are also provided
+R code to calculate turbulent kinetic energy dissipation (epsilon) in running waters using Acoustic Doppler Velocimetry and the inertial subrange method.
+Example data ("ADV_ExampleFile") are also provided

 code is written by Marcus Klaus, Swedish University of Agricultural Sciences (SLU), Umeå, Sweden,
 contact: marcus.klaus@posteo.net